soegaard/racket-poppler/README.md

 racket-poppler
 ==============

-Poppler is a library for reading and rendering pdf-files.
-The racket-poppler package contains bindings for poppler.

 This package allows you to read pdf files, render them to a drawing context and more.

+As an application this package includes render-tex, which allows you to convert snippets of TeX into scalable picts.
+This can be used to make pretty mathematical formuals in slideshow and scribble.

+The underlying work horse of this package is Poppler.
+Poppler is a C libary for rendering pdfs via Cairo.
+The license of Poppler is GPL.

 In order for the rendering to work the Poppler library needs to be compiled to use the same version of Cairo as Racket uses.